-The role of the Board is to provide overall strategic guidance for the Corporation and effective oversight of management.
+The role of the Board is to govern the Corporation in fulfilling its functions and responsibilities, by providing strategic guidance and effective oversight of management.

 The Board must ensure that the Corporation fulfils its objectives and functions, delivers its services and that the activities of the Corporation comply with the VFMC Act, from which the Board derives its authority to act.
 The functions of the Corporation are described in section 8 of the VFMC Act.
-These functions include general funds management and financial services for clients as well as acting as trustee or manager of a trust ("VFMC Trusts").
+These functions include general funds management and financial services for clients as well as acting as trustee or manager of a trust ('VFMC Trusts').

-The Corporation is also subject to other legal and regulatory requirements, including the Borrowing and Investment Powers Act 1987 (and all Treasurer Approvals and Orders in Council issued under that Act), Financial Management Act 1994, Public Administration Act 2004 and the Prudential Standard.
-VFMC and the Centralised Investment Model 2016.
+The Corporation is also subject to other legal and regulatory requirements, including the Borrowing and Investment Powers Act 1987 (and all Treasurer Approvals and Orders in Council issued under that Act), Financial Management Act 1994, Public Administration Act 2004 and the Prudential Standard and the Centralised Investment Model 2016.